LIFE SCIENCES

 In the News

-ROCKWOOL, an industrial insulation manufacturer, announced plans to expand operations in Marshall County, Mississippi.
-Plans for the project include creating 30 new jobs and investing more than $100 million in the company’s facility.
-Economic development partners include Northcentral Electric Cooperative, Mashall County Industrial Development Authority and Mississippi Development Authority.
-This project furthers TVA’s mission of…
+Barrett Firearms Manufacturing, Inc., a firearm and ammunition manufacturer, announced plans to expand operations in Rutherford County.
+Plans for the project include creating 183 new jobs and investing more than $76 million in the company’s new headquarters and state-of-the-art manufacturing facility.
+Economic development partners include Middle Tennessee Electric, Rutherford County Chamber of Commerce, and the…

-Charms LLC Announces Plans to Expand Operations in Tipton County, Tennessee
+ABB Electrification to Expand Operations in McNairy County, Tennessee

-Charms LLC, a candy manufacturer, announced plans to expand operations in Tipton County, Tennessee.
-Plans for the project include creating 62 new jobs and investing $97.7 million in the company’s Covington location.
-Economic development partners include Covington Electric System, Tipton Count Community Development and the Tennessee Department of Economic and Community Development.
-This project furthers…
+ABB Electrification, an electrical distribution equipment manufacturer, announced plans to expand operations in McNairy County, Tennessee.
+Plans for the project include creating 50 new jobs and investing $76 million in the company’s Selmer facility.
+Economic development partners include Pickwick Electric, McNairy County Industrial Development Board and the Tennessee Department of Economic and Community Development.
+This…